-Core catcher samples from the 60 cores of Hole U1608A were examined for foraminifera, diatoms, dinocysts, and other palynomorphs.
+Core catcher samples from the 60 cores from Hole U1608A were examined for foraminifera, diatoms, dinocysts, and other palynomorphs.
 Samples were also taken for sedaDNA analysis.
-The mudline was not recovered at Site U1608 and Cores 400-U1608A-1R through 3R contain washed gravel without fine-grained sediment suitable for microfossil analysis.
+The mulline was not recovered at Site U1608, and Cores 1R-3R contain washed gravel without finegrained sediment suitable for microfossil analysis.
 All microfossil groups are present in Site U1608 cores and occur throughout much of the recovered sequence.
 Benthic foraminifera occur in 88% of the samples.
-Planktonic foraminifera are found in only 3 samples, represented in each case by a single specimen.
+Planktonic foraminifera are found in only three samples, represented in each case by a single specimen.
 Diatoms were observed in 70% of the samples, and dinocysts were observed in 84% of the samples.